-I am not usually searching for a particular project when I do this so it is more an exercise in stash building or creating a project around a great haul of fabric.
+I am not usually searching for a particular project when I do this so it is more of an exercise in stash building or creating a project around the best deals on fabric.

-If you prefer to search for a particular colour or fabric you might want to watch a lot of listings before you commit to bid.
+If you prefer to search for a particular color or type of fabric you might want to watch a lot of listings before you commit to bidding.

-Both the Tula Pink scraps pictured above and the 3 metre teal and white striped shirting cotton were bought off ebay.
+Both the Tula Pink scraps pictured above and the 3-meter teal and white striped shirting cotton were bought off eBay.

-If you scroll down to the YouTube video version of this post you will also see a short video clip in there of a massive haul of grey and white fabric strips and fat quarters I bought from a woman on ebay who was clearing out her leftovers after making several grey and white quilts – it was an amazing find!
+If you scroll down to the YouTube video version of this post you will also see a short video clip in there of a massive haul of grey and white fabric strips and fat quarters I bought from a woman on eBay who was clearing out her remnant bin after making several grey and white quilts – it was an amazing find!

 If you bid too early you can drive up the price ahead of time unnecessarily.